midnight-sway-atomic-admin/Midnight-Sway-Atomic/.config/recorder/README.txt

 Temporary recording data is stored privately and removed after use or when the app closes.
 The local Recorder interface is protected by a random access token and restrictive browser security settings.

-Closing the Recorder tab normally notifies the local background helper to shut down.
+Closing the Recorder tab notifies the local background helper to shut down.
 If Firefox does not deliver that close notification, the helper detects the missing one-second heartbeats and shuts itself down automatically within about ten seconds.